ARTbio/docker_toolfactory/README.txt

 # WARNING before you start
-# Install this tool for test purposes only
-# Please NEVER on a public or production instance
-# updated august 8 2014 to fix bugs reported by Marius van den Beek
+# Carefully inspect tool usage.
+If bugs are found within the tool, users may be able to break
+# out of the container and mount files on the host system.

 This is a fork of toolfactory that makes use of Docker to sandbox the generated script.
 As such you need to have the system user under which galaxy tools are executed be able to run Docker.
 On Ubuntu you can do this by adding your galaxy user to the docker group (http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
-Here is the short form for installing Docker from the official docker Ubuntu Trusty repository:
+Assuming galaxy runs as the user galaxy, this is the short form for installing Docker from the official docker Ubuntu Trusty repository:

 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 36A1D7869245C8950F966E92D8576A8BA88D21E9 sudo sh -c "echo deb https://get.docker.io/ubuntu docker main > /etc/apt/sources.list.d/docker.list"